davidxia/dotfiles/README.md

 # Dotfiles

-These dotfiles are managed with [chezmoi]
+These dotfiles are managed with [chezmoi].

 ## Installation

 ### OS X